 Nyungwe National Park

-Nyungwe National Park is a high-altitude rainforest reserve in the Rwandan section of the Albertine Rift.
-Known for its extreme biodiversity, Nyungwe is home to primates like chimpanzees, colobus monkeys, vervet monkeys, owl-faced monkeys and olive baboons, among others.
-There are several good trekking trails in Nyungwe, including the Waterfall Trail for bird-watchers, the Gisakura Tea Estate Trail for monkey-lovers, and the Kamiranzovu Trail for elephant spotters.
-Visitors to Nyungwe National park should be prepared to get wet, as the rainforest receives more than 79 inches (2,000mm) of rain each year.
+Situated among tea plantations, the Nyungwe National Park is a high-altitude rainforest reserve in the Rwandan section of the Albertine Rift.
+Known for its extreme biodiversity, Nyungwe is home to thousands of species, including primates such as chimpanzees, colobus monkeys, vervet monkeys, owl-faced monkeys and olive baboons.
+Wildlife enthusiasts should note that Nyungwe's trekking trails offer different experiences.
+By way of a rough guide, bird-watchers should choose the Waterfall Trail, monkey trekkers will appreciate the Gisakura Tea Estate Trail, and elephant spotters ought to walk the Kamiranzovu Trail.
+We recommend visitors to Nyungwe National Park pack appropriate wet weather gear, as the rainforest receives more than 79 inches (2,000mm) of rain each year.